apache/druid/docs/design/overlord.md

 For Apache Druid Overlord Process Configuration, see [Overlord Configuration](../configuration/index.md#overlord).

+For basic tuning guidance for the Overlord process, see [Basic Cluster Tuning](../operations/basic-cluster-tuning.html#overlord).

 ### HTTP endpoints

 For a list of API endpoints supported by the Overlord, please see the [API reference](../operations/api-reference.md#overlord).